Avoid Common Small Business Legal Missteps

 WHEN CAN YOU ASK EMPLOYEES FOR A MEDICAL CERTIFICATE?

-The same employees also have the right to take paid carer’s leave in circumstances where a member of the employee’s immediate family, or a member of their household, requires care or support because of a personal illness or injury and the use of injury lawyers is essential for this, and these kind of lawyers can be found online, ..
+The same employees also have the right to take paid carer’s leave in circumstances where a member of the employee’s immediate family, or a member of their household, requires care or support because of a personal illness or injury and the use of injury lawyers is essential for this, and these kind of lawyers can be found online, You can click here to find the contacts of such lawyers.
 Our employment solicitors can advise you on all aspects of employment and personal injury law.

 For an employee to be entitled to paid personal or carer’s leave, they must comply with the notice requirements provided for in the Fair Work Act.
 The notice requirements imposed by the Act aren’t onerous, and they simply require employees to give notice of the taking of personal or carer’s leave to their employer “as soon as practicable” (which might be after the leave has commenced) and to advise the employer of the duration, or expected duration, of leave required.